JetBrains/intellij-sdk-docs/reference_guide/project_wizard.md

 ---
-title: Project Wizard.
-Adding Support for Creating New Project Types.
+title: Project Wizard - Adding Support for Creating New Project Types.
 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->